NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

 application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## TODO

+1. Please remove all code related to saving data in the localStorage, and don't save anything outside of Redux's state, we are required not to save data in this project, and it ix expected to reset the app to the initial state after refreshing the page.
+2. There should be a way for the user to impersonate/ log in as an existing user.
+(This could be as simple as having a login box that appears at the root of the application.
+The user could then select a name from the list of existing users.)
+3. Whenever the user types something in the address bar, the user is asked to log in before the requested page is shown.
+4. The user can alternate between viewing answered and unanswered polls.

+- Both types of questions are displayed on the main page!
+Please add a button or tabs or something, with a state value, to allow the user to alternate between them, and make the "unanswered" polls displayed by default.

+5. The unanswered questions are shown by default.
+6. Please order polls by date, newest first.
+The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).
+7. Question Answered: Please show the number of voters, along with the percentage.
+The number of people who voted for that option.
+8. The application asks the user to sign in and shows a 404 page if that poll does not exist
+9. Upon voting in a poll, all of the information of the answered poll is displayed.
+10. The leaderboard doesn't show any numbers!
+11. The app must contains a navigation bar that is visible on all of the pages.
+    The Login page doesn't have the navabr!
+Please make sure to add it there as well, and handle the Login/Logout link based on the user's state.
+12. Current package.json file has some dev/testing packages under dependencies, please move them under devDependencies:

+- `"@testing-library/user-event": "^13.5.0",`
+- `"web-vitals": "^2.1.4"`

+13. The following two unit tests must be present for `_saveQuestion()`:

+- An async unit test to verify that the saved question is returned and all expected fields are populated when correctly formatted data is passed to the function.
+- An async unit test to verify that an error is returned if incorrect data is passed to the function.

+14. The following two unit tests must be present for `_saveQuestionAnswer()`:

+- An async unit test to verify that true is returned when correctly formatted data is passed to the function.
+- An async unit test to verify that an error is returned if incorrect data is passed to the function.

 ## Data

 There are two three of objects stored in our database: